PhyGDPO: Physics-Aware Groupwise Direct Preference Optimization for Physically Consistent Text-to-Video Generation: Experiment

 \textbf{Quantitative Results.} We compare PhyGDPO with state-of-the-art (SOTA) methods in Tab.~\ref{tab:videophy2} and~\ref{tab:phygenbench}.
 PhyGDPO outperforms SOTA methods by large margins. \textbf{(i)} Our method surpasses the two recent strongest closed-source models, Sora2~\cite{sora} and Veo3~\cite{veo3} across the tracks of hard actions, activities and sports, and the overall score on VideoPhy2.
 Especially on the hard actions, PhyGDPO achieves 4.5× higher score than the base model, Wan2.1-14B, and is 29\% and 13\% higher than Sora2 and Veo3. \textbf{(ii)} Compared to the SOTA DPO algorithm for video generation (VideoDPO) and SOTA method for physically consistent video generatiion (PhyT2V), our method surpasses VideoDPO and PhyT2V and by 200\% and 29\% on the hard action score of VideoPhy2.
 Our method is also 22\%/15\% and 35\%/23\% higher than PhyT2V/VideoDPO on the mechanics and thermal tracks of PhyGenBench.

-\textbf{User Study.} Since the auto-evaluation tools of VideoPhy2 and PhyGenBench are based on VLMs, their assessment of physical plausibility may be inaccurate.
-Therefore, we conduct a user study with 104 participants.
-Each participant views the videos generated by our PhyGDPO and a random competing method, along with the randomly selected text prompt from VideoPhy2 and PhyGenBench.
-The participants are asked to pick up the video that better follows the physics laws.
+\textbf{User Study.} Since the auto-evaluation tools of VideoPhy2 and PhyGenBench are based on VLMs, their assessment of physical plausibility may not be perfect.
+Thus, we conduct a user study with 104 participants.
+Each participant is asked to pick up the video that better follows the physical laws.
 Tab.~\ref{tab:user_study} reports the user preference (\%) of our method over competing entries.
-PhyGDPO is consistently preferred by the human evaluators than all SOTA methods.
+Each participant completes 48 trials (one prompt per trial), with 24 prompts randomly sampled from VideoPhy2 and 24 from PhyGenBench.
+Each trial randomly selects one of the 8 baselines (non-repeated) in Tab.~\ref{tab:user_study} and compares it to our method given the same prompt.
+Video results are presented anonymously in random order.
+All results in Tab.~\ref{tab:user_study} have 95\% confidence intervals no wider than $\pm 2.4\%$.
+PhyGDPO is preferred by human evaluators, indicating that PhyGDPO learns genuine physics beyond VLM agreement.

 \textbf{Qualitative Results.} The visual comparisons on challenging physical actions or phenomena including gymnastics, soccer, basketball, glass smashing, polo, squash, handspring, refraction, and combustionare shown in Fig.~\ref{fig:teaser}, \ref{fig:comparison_1}, \ref{fig:comparison_2}, and \ref{fig:comparison_3}.
 Our method generates videos with more realistic physical dynamics, deformation-free body motion, and accurate object interactions, effectively capturing phenomena such as force transfer, material deformation, light refraction, and flame propagation.
 Compared to existing open- and closed-source models, PhyGDPO shows superior generalization from human activities to complex physical events.
 Please refer to the project page for video results.